+One of the highlights of the exhibition Bouchardon, Royal Artist of the Enlightenment (January 10–April 2, 2017 at the Getty Center), was an extraordinary series of drawings and prints depicting street peddlers who populated Paris in the eighteenth century.
 A leading French sculptor and draftsman of the time, Bouchardon depicted his models, close-up and at full length, wearing the garb and holding the tools typically associated with their trade.
-Known as The Cries of Paris, Bouchardon’s series, containing five sets of 12 prints each, is named for the cries that such street vendors shouted to peddle their wares and the services they offered to all.
+Known as “The Cries of Paris,” Bouchardon’s series, containing five sets of twelve prints each, is named for the cries that such street vendors shouted to peddle their wares and the services they offered to all.
 Just imagine what a cacophony must have reigned in the streets of Paris!

-This genre of imagery was very much in vogue with artists and collectors in the late 1730s, a time when subjects from everyday life in the vein of 17th-century Dutch painting were experiencing renewed popularity.
+This genre of imagery was very much in vogue with artists and collectors in the late 1730s, a time when subjects from everyday life in the vein of seventeenth-century Dutch painting were experiencing renewed popularity.
 Dating from circa 1737, Bouchardon’s drawings and the prints based on them (published in Paris between 1737 and 1746) constitute a poignant record of the laboring class.
-These “anonymous portraits” are all the more powerful as they depict real people―rather than types—with astonishing immediacy.
+These “anonymous portraits” are all the more powerful as they depict real people―rather than typeswith astonishing immediacy.
 The fact that most of the tradesmen and tradeswomen appear strongly individualized suggests that Bouchardon found them visually compelling as genuine people, endowed with unique facial features and expressions and, most of all, a presence of their own.
 These figures seem to matter in their own right, not just as archetypes of their professions.

 The drawings are all drawn in purple-red chalk to a high degree of finish, with the medium generously applied to the paper.
 The corresponding prints followed them faithfully, as shown by a comparison between the drawing of a Rabbit-Pelt Seller (below) and its interpretive print.
 The count de Caylus, a respected amateur printmaker, used an etching needle to render the draftsman’s outlines to scale and with sensitive precision; however, he retained Bouchardon’s original orientations, which resulted in the compositions being reversed in the print.
 The etching lines were then reinforced by another printmaker with a burin, which served to work out the surfaces and build up the shadows through cross-hatching, where Bouchardon had used simple hatching only.